No Child Left Behind Act: Provisions of the act

+Title II – Mathematics and Science Partnerships

+Mathematics and Science Partnerships (MSP) is education policy from Title 2, Part B, Sections 2201–2203 of the No Child Left Behind Act of 2001.
+The purpose of MSP is to increase student achievement in science and mathematics by partnering IHE science, math, and engineering departments with elementary and secondary science and math teachers in high-need local educational agencies (LEAs) in order to develop teachers' content knowledge and instructional performance.
+State education agencies may apply for competitive grants and then IHEs and LEAs may apply for a subgrant of the SEA.

 Effects on teachers, schools, and school districts

 Increased accountability

-Supporters of the NCLB claim one of the strong positive points of the bill is the increased accountability that is required of schools and teachers.
+Supporters of the NCLB claimed one of the strong positive points of the bill was the increased accountability that is required of schools and teachers.
 According to the legislation, schools must pass yearly tests that judge student improvement over the fiscal year.
 These yearly standardized tests are the main means of determining whether schools live up to required standards.
 If required improvements are not made, the schools face decreased funding and other punishments that contribute to the increased accountability.
-According to supporters, these goals help teachers and schools realize the significance and importance of the educational system and how it affects the nation.
-Opponents of this law say that the punishments only hurt the schools and do not contribute to the improvement of student education.
+According to supporters, these goals were to help teachers and schools realize the significance and importance of the educational system and how it affects the nation.
+Opponents of this law said that the punishments only hurt the schools and do not contribute to the improvement of student education.

-In addition to and in support of the above points, proponents claim that No Child Left Behind:
+In addition to and in support of the above points, proponents claimed that No Child Left Behind: